 Read on for more information.

-Are chickens fed hormones in Australia?
+Are chickens administered growth hormones in Australia?

 Australian chickens are not fed hormones, nor are they administered hormones in any other way.
 Their rapid growth occurs naturally due to improvements in selective breeding and optimal nutrition developed over the last 60 years or so.
 Independent tests and surveys confirm that Australian chicken meat is free of added hormones.